Steller's eider: Disease

 Steller's eiders transport the Avian Influenza virus between Eurasia and North America during their migrations.
 Many recent studies have reported prominent infection rates amongst Steller's eiders in Alaska, ranging from 0.2% to 5%.
-It has been suggested that 80% of Steller's eiders in Alaska are carriers of avian influenza antibodies.
+It has been suggested that 80% of Steller's eiders in Alaska have antibodies to avian influenza.

-E. coli has also been reported in Alaska-breeding Steller's eiders and is thought to be linked to wastewater from local human communities and industrialization.
+E. coli has also been reported in Alaska-breeding Steller's eiders and is thought to be linked to wastewater from local human communities and industrialisation.

 Recovery plan

-Two-recovery plans have been implemented to restore healthy populations of Steller's eiders.
-The European Union action plan, published in 2000 and The U.S. Fish and Wildlife Service action plan, originally published in 2002.
+Two recovery plans have been implemented to restore healthy populations of Steller's eiders.
+The European Union action plan, published in 2000 and The United States Fish and Wildlife Service action plan, originally published in 2002.

-U.S. Fish and Wildlife Service Action Plan
+United States Fish and Wildlife Service Action Plan

-The Recovery Plan for the Alaska-breeding population of Steller's eider (Polysticta stelleri) was last revised by the U.S. Fish and Wildlife Service in September 2020.
+The Recovery Plan for the Alaska-breeding population of Steller's eider (Polysticta stelleri) was last revised by the United States Fish and Wildlife Service in September 2020.
 The primary focus of this plan is to ensure a viable breeding population of Steller's eider in northern Alaska, rather than aiming for two subpopulations in northern and western Alaska.
 The plan aims to: